Friday, June 3, 2016

 Saturday, December 26, 2015

-The "Chipmunks" franchise has done very little to dispel any notions of it as merely an example of empty-headed children's fare.
+The "Chipmunks" franchise has done very little to dispel any notions that would see it as merely an example of empty-headed children's fare.
 Beyond serving as a revolving door for bland direction and as a pitfall for many writers of quality, Randi Singer being the most recent victim, I'm afraid the franchise's worth has slipped into a nugatory state.
 (Of course, they are a set of films headlined by anthropomorphic chipmunks who have an affinity for singing and dancing, and this may have something to do with it.)

 The premise: Dave Seville (Jason Lee), caretaker and father-like figure to our three problematic participants, has gone from struggling songwriter to renown music producer, and this newfound career inescapably leads to romance and to an abundance of nights away from home.
 (Consequently, this adds to the chipmunks' perpetual uneasiness, which almost always results in mischief.)

 To make matters worse, Samantha (Kimberly Williams-Paisley), Dave's newest sweetheart, has a teenage son in Miles (Josh Green) who finds much joy in torturing his soon-to-be stepbrothers—or, at least, that is what Alvin and company fear the most.
-This assumption of marriage will send these semi-lovable critters on a journey that hardly warrants the designation of "road trip," and I hate to be curt, but this has to be one of the least eventful plotlines I've ever seen in a children's picture.
+This assumption of marriage will send these semi-lovable critters on a journey that hardly warrants the qualification of "road trip," and I hate to be curt, but this has to be one of the least eventful plotlines I've ever seen in a children's picture.
 (They sing, they dance, and, well, that's about it.)